impostorsguides/impostorsguides.github.io/rbenv/part-2/2-p-content.md

 }
 ```

 This block of code creates a shell function which, when called, `cat`s a multi-line string to the temporary `.rbenv-shim` file, and makes that file executable.
-That multi-line string consists of the commands that we analyzed in [this document](https://docs.google.com/document/d/1xG_UdRde-lPnQI7ETjOHPwN1hGu0KqtBRrdCLBGJoU8/edit?usp=sharing), so we won't rehash that analysis here.
+That multi-line string consists of the commands that we analyzed in [this document](https://docs.google.com/document/d/1xG_UdRde-lPnQI7ETjOHPwN1hGu0KqtBRrdCLBGJoU8/edit?usp=sharing){:target="_blank" rel="noopener"}, so we won't rehash that analysis here.
 Suffice to say that the shim calls `rbenv exec <program>`, passing any arguments.
 This ensures that we're running the version of that program, given our current Ruby version.

 Next block of code: